LSE-UR/LSE-UR/README.md

 # LSE-UR Dataset

-This repository contains the code necessary to obtain the data presented in the paper "LSE-UR dataset, the dataset for the Spanish sign language"
+This repository contains the code necessary to obtain the data presented in the paper "LSE-UR dataset, the dataset for the Spanish Sign Language"

 ## Download